hpcloud/stackato-app-store/doc/store-format.md

       mem: Memory Requirements in MB
       repo: URL of git repo where the app code resides
       home: Web page (usually github page with #readme) of the doc for the app
+      icon: URL of icon for the App
+      services: An array of services matching what is specified in the stackato.yml